Glossary of Well, Pump and Simple Pump Terms

 - Were not as secure against frost.

-On all these counts, a pitless adapter configuration is much superior.
+On all these counts, a pitless adapter configuration is much superior compared to old-style pits.
+Simple Pump has its own pitless adaptor, a reengineered Merrill 50.

 Pitless/Turtle/Clamshell well caps

 This is a particular type of well cap used only with a pitless setup.
-There is no provision for the submersible pipe to exit through this type of well cap.
-The shape is mostly circular with a bump on one side.
+There is no provision for the submersible pipe to exit through this type of well cap, since it goes out through the side of the casing.
+The shape is mostly a circle with a bumpout on one side.
 The electrical wiring is routed through that bumpout and usually runs in a conduit down the side of the casing.

 The turtle and clamshell names refer to to the fact that there are two halves with a space between.